Get Involved at St. Patrick Catholic Church

 Religious Education - On Sunday mornings our kindergarten to twelfth grade Religious Education students meet from 9:10 to 10:15 a.m.
 The program runs from September to May.
 Contact Kathleen Nowacki-Correia at 463-3533.

 Respect Life Committee – The Respect Life Committee promotes the dignity of all human persons from conception to natural death.
 We espouse the value and virtue of chastity and promote awareness through education in our Spiritual Adoption Program.
 Our education extends to the community with our Rockbridge Community Festival booth.
 The committee stresses the importance of prayer and legislative advocacy, and organizes March for Life participation for the parish.
-Contact Darcy McCabe at 540-348-5077.
+Contact Darcy McCabe.

 Rite of Christian Initiation for Adults/Children (RCIA) - RCIA is for those interested in becoming Catholic or receiving the Sacraments of Initiation, and includes adults, college students, and children over 7 years old who have not yet received age-appropriate sacraments.
 These programs run from late summer to May, but the period of inquiry can begin at any time.
 Contact Fr.
 Joseph D’Aurora or Kathleen Nowacki-Correia at 463-3533.